advance100/doc_webpack/webpack-options.md

 ## `bail`

-Report the first error als hard error instead of tolerating it.
+Report the first error at a hard error instead of tolerating it.

 ## `profile`